-Human Anatomy, Human Physiology and Microbiology transfer credits earned within the previous five (5) years from an accredited college or university may be given for courses in which a grade of C or better was earned.
+Effective September 9, 2021, Human Anatomy, Human Physiology and Microbiology transfer credits earned within the previous five (5) years from an accredited college or university may be given for courses in which a grade of B or better was earned.
+Applicants with credits for these courses that were earned as part of a degree but are more than ten (10) years old must repeat these courses at CCI.